A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 As mentioned in Section~\ref{sec: FA}, the input of our feature aggregation module is two element-wise products of the feature maps from TLM, as defined by Equation~\eqref{eqn-2}.
 To validate the rationality of this setting, we evaluate three alternative feature combinations as input.

-The first way computes the cosine distance between the feature maps of our two-stream lightweight model, making use of more prior information from STLM, which is trained through optimization of the cosine loss function.
+The first way computes the cosine distance between the feature maps of our TLM, making use of more prior information from STLM, which is trained through optimization of the cosine loss function.
 The second way involves concatenating features of the normal image and the anomalous residual representation defined by~\cite{zhang2023prototypical}.
 The anomalous feature residuals denote the element-wise Euclidean distance between tensors from two streams.
-The third way directly concatenates the feature maps $S_{P}^{k}$ and $S_{D}^{k}$ of TLM as the input of our FA module.
+The third way directly concatenates the feature maps $S_{P}^{k}$ and $S_{D}^{k}$ as the input of our FA module.
 The second and the third ways preserve the information from TLM more effectively.
 The results are presented in Table~\ref{tab:tab6}, indicating our method maintains a balance between prior knowledge and representation of information.